Madame Sul-Te-Wan: Later career

 On September 12, 1953, a banquet was held at the Hollywood Playground Auditorium by motion picture actors and film personalities to honor Sul-Te-Wan.
 Among its 200 attendees were Louise Beavers, Rex Ingram, Mae Marsh, Eugene Pallette and Maude Eburne.

 In 1954 Sul-Te-Wan appeared uncredited in the Otto Preminger directed African-American themed musical drama Carmen Jones opposite Dorothy Dandridge, Harry Belafonte, Diahann Carroll, and Pearl Bailey as Dandridge's grandmother.
 The film marked a rare departure for Sul-Te-Wan from four decades of predominantly "Mammy" roles.
-Her pairing with Dandridge spawned the meritless misconception in some that Sul-Te-Wan was Dandridge's actual grandmother; the two women are unrelated.
+Her pairing with Dandridge led some to believe that Sul-Te-Wan was Dandridge's actual grandmother; the two women were actually unrelated.

 At age 77, Sul-Te-Wan married for the second time, to German immigrant Anton Ebentheuer.
 The marriage lasted three years.
 During the 1950s, while in her 80s, she continued to appear onscreen in a number of well-received films, albeit now mostly in smaller bit parts and often uncredited.
 Her last screen appearance came in the 1958 Anthony Quinn-directed adventure film The Buccaneer, starring Yul Brynner and Charlton Heston.